sylefeb/Silice/projects/fire-v/doc/DualCore.md

 This comes with a minimalist (and quite horrible) 'libc' providing the basics such as printf and a few low level functions.
 And yes, *you compile code for these CPUs directly from gcc*, one of the many things that makes RISC-V great!

 **Note:** I am absolutely not a CPU design expert --  I am just learning, playing and sharing :).
-(I know a thing or two about Computer Graphics though ;) ).
 There is surely much to improve here.
 Please let me know your thoughts!

 **Note:** This is still work in progress, this documentation will improve in the coming days.